 privacyIDEA is a modular authentication system.
-Originally for OTP authentication devices.
-But other “devices” like challenge response and SSH keys are coming up.
-It runs on Linux and is completely opensource, licensed under the AGPLv3.
+Using privacyIDEA you can enhance your existing applications like local login, VPN, remote access, SSH connections, access to web sites or web portals with a second factor during authentication.
+Thus boosting the security of your existing applications.
+Originally it was used for OTP authentication devices.
+But other “devices” like challenge response and SSH keys are also available.
+It runs on Linux and is completely Open Source, licensed under the AGPLv3.

 Openness and Transparency